 FIDH – International Federation for Human Rights

-and its member organization in Taiwan
+and its member organizations in Taiwan

 Taiwan Association for Human Rights (TAHR)